 A death has occurred away from my home state.
 What do I do?

 With a more transient population, this eventuality is happening more often.
 If a loved one has died away from Alabama or needs transporting back to a home state/country, you will need to consider the services of a mortuary shipper.
 Transporting a body (either domestically or internationally) can work out costly.
-There are rigid rules to be met, and in the case of international ship-outs, consulate, and customs paperwork to be completed.
+There are rigid rules to be met, and in the case of international ship-outs, consulate and customs paperwork to be completed.
 You need a funeral director at the location of the death and where the body is being shipped to coordinate the funeral shipping process.
 For this reason, families will sometimes decide to arrange a cremation at the location of death and transport the cremated remains.
 This can work out much simpler and significantly less expensive.
-Check out our section on Funeral Shipping
+Check out our section on Funeral Shipping.

 Arkansas Funeral legislation – laws governing home death care, embalming & casket sales

 Most families just go ahead and use the services of a funeral home rather than consider handling the death care themselves.
 However, it is perfectly legal for you to conduct your own ‘home funeral’ if you so wish.
-In Arkansas, there is no legal statute dictating that you must employ a funeral director.
+In Arkansas, no legal statute dictates that you must employ a funeral director.
 If you are interested in home death care and a family-directed funeral, check out our library article on DIY Funerals.
 There are also organizations that support families with home funerals in Arkansas.

 There is no legal requirement for the deceased to be embalmed.
 Some funeral homes in Arkansas may have policies that stipulate they require a body to be embalmed for a public viewing or open casket service.
 If you do not wish to have the deceased embalmed, you need to carefully check a funeral home’s requirements before committing to their services.

-In compliance with the FTC ‘Funeral Rule’ you can legally purchase a casket from a third-party seller in Arkansas, and do not have to purchase a casket from the funeral home.
-If you choose to purchase a casket elsewhere, your funeral home MUST accept your casket, and cannot charge you a handling fee.
+In compliance with the FTC ‘Funeral Rule’, you can legally purchase a casket from a third-party seller in Arkansas and do not have to purchase a casket from the funeral home.
+If you choose to purchase a casket elsewhere, your funeral home MUST accept your casket and cannot charge you a handling fee.

 Donating your whole body to science in Arkansas

 Donating your body to science is an ethical alternative, and some also consider it a ‘no cost’ disposition alternative.
 The University of Arkansas for Medical Sciences operates a body bequeathal program.
-Contact the University for more information on 501-686-5180.
+Contact the University for more information at 501-686-5180.
 Alternatively, you can consider a national body donation organization.

 Further Information about funerals in Arkansas

-If you have a general question about arranging a funeral or cremation in Arkansas that we have failed to address here, then please feel free to contact us and we will do our best to assist you.
+If you have a general question about arranging a funeral or cremation in Arkansas that we have failed to address here, then please feel free to contact us, and we will do our best to assist you.